gopaldassharma/Wappnet_Design/README.md

 POST /books: Create a new book.
 PUT /books/{id}: Update a book by ID.
 DELETE /books/{id}: Delete a book by ID.

+## Additional Information

+For Running the application, download the zip file, extract and open in Intellij IDE, and run as Springboot application.